sujith-eag/Learning_Journey/MCA/Data Structures in C/linked_list/12_stack_using_list.md

-Data structure with One node linking to next node.
+* Data structure with One node linking to next node.
+* `top -> next -> next -> next -> NULL`
-Top is holding value of the last added element.
+* Top is holding value of the last added element.
-Element pushed is given top as next and top is given new node so stack grows with new node on top.
+* Element is pushed in, giving top as next to new node so stack grows with new node on top.
-When deleting, temp holds top, top changed to previous one and temp is released.
+* When deleting, temp holds top, top shifted to previous one and temp is released.

-display is traversing till temp is NULL to mark end of Stack.
+* Display is traversing till temp is NULL to mark end of Stack.

 ```c
 #include <stdio.h>